 Nunavut Child Benefit paid less than $700 per year on average in 2025: CRA

-The average payment from the Nunavut Child Benefit and the Nunavut Territorial Workers’ Supplement was $694.08 per year, according to the Canada Revenue Agency.
+The Canadian Revenue Agency (CRA) reported that from July 2024 to June 2025, the combined average payment from the Nunavut Child Benefit and the Nunavut Territorial Workers’ Supplement was $694.08.

 more